 Victims of Crime Policy

 - It is important that all Commonwealth Director of Public Prosecutions (‘CDPP’) staff treat victims with courtesy, compassion, cultural sensitivity and respect for their dignity and entitlements.

-- In the context of this policy, a victim of crime is an identified individual who has suffered harm as a direct result of an offence or offences committed, or apparently committed, against Commonwealth law or prosecuted by Commonwealth authorities.
-‘Harm’ includes physical or mental injury, pregnancy, emotional suffering or economic loss.
+- This policy applies to a victim of crime, which includes an identified individual who has suffered harm as a direct result of an offence or offences committed, or apparently committed, against Commonwealth law or prosecuted by Commonwealth authorities.
+'Harm' includes physical or mental injury, pregnancy, emotional suffering or economic loss.

 - The CDPP is an independent agency created by the Parliament of the Commonwealth of Australia to prosecute alleged offences against Commonwealth law.
 The CDPP recognises that in matters where there is a victim, that person has an important role in the prosecution process.
 The CDPP does not act on behalf of a victim as solicitors act for their clients.
 In carrying out its functions, the CDPP acts on behalf of the whole community.
 The role of the victim in the prosecution will depend on the circumstances of the case.